viodotcom/ml-engineer-assignment/README.md

-# FindHotel's Machine Learning Engineer assignment
+# Vio.com Machine Learning Engineer assignment

 ## Introduction

-This assignment is part of the recruitment process of Machine Learning Engineers here at FindHotel.
+This assignment is part of the recruitment process of Machine Learning Engineers here at Vio.com.
-The purpose is to asses the technical skills of our candidatess in a generic scenario, similar to the one they would experience at FindHotel.
+The purpose is to assess the technical skills of our candidates in a generic scenario, similar to the one they would experience at Vio.com.

 > **_NOTE_**: Please, read carefully all the instructions before starting to work on your solution and feel free to contact us if you have any questions.